How to Set KPIs

 - Step 2: Evaluate your existing KPIs and performance measures to decide what to keep and what to cull.

-- Step 3: Make sure your goals are measurable before you design new measures.
+- Step 3: Make sure your goals are measurable before you develop performance measures.

-- Step 4: Don’t brainstorm KPIs!
+- Step 4: Don’t use brainstorming to set KPIs!
 Use this deliberate technique instead…

 - Step 5: Build buy-in among the people who you need to support the KPIs.

-- Bonus: Learn more about how to set meaningful KPIs on the Measure Up blog.
+- Bonus: Learn more about how to set KPIs and develop meaningful measures on the Measure Up blog.

 Step 1: Get very clear about what a KPI or performance measure truly is, and isn’t.